gobo-ws/shelly-ola/README.md

 **Shelly to OLA DMX**
 Make your own custom DMX wall panel.
-mJS script for sending DMX values to OLA using push button or switches.
+mJS script for sending DMX values to OLA using push buttons or switches.
 Tested with Shelly Plus 1.

 **Requirements**